Marketing on a small budget

 1. See how you compare: take the interactive marketing health check.

-2. Watch the video: ways to advertise and market your small business.
+2. Watch our video on ways to advertise and market your small business.

 3. Plan your marketing: complete your 1-page marketing strategy.